GufNZ/highlightjs-jai/css-class-reference.md

 Each section below can be defined up to 5 times (once for each suffix above), e.g. `--comment`s can be configured with `--comment-fg`, `--comment-bg`, `--comment-style`, `--comment-weight` and `--comment-decoration`, or any subset of those (with the rest falling back to the defaults).

-//FIXME: more sensible ordering - see top of .css
 |Section|Scope|Fallback chain|
 |-|-|-|
 |**Comments**|